R&H Logo

 If a promissory note is not signed, it will be up to the court to determine the contract’s enforceability based on all the facts and documents involved.

 An oral contract is an agreement made with spoken words.
-An oral contract may typically be enforced the same as a written agreement.
-However, it is much more difficult to prove the existence or the terms of an oral contract.
-These contracts also usually have a shorter statute of limitations for bringing a lawsuit.
+An oral contract is typically enforced in the same way as a written agreement.
+However, it is more difficult to prove an oral contract exists.
+Oral contracts also usually have a shorter statute of limitations for bringing a lawsuit.

 A Colorado Promissory Note May Be Secured or Unsecured